oneoaas-golib/bosun/docs/definitions.md

 `.Unevaluated` is a boolean value that is true if the alert did not trigger because of a dependency.
 This field would only show true when viewed on the dashboard.

 #### .CurrentStatus
 `.CurrentStatus` is a [status object](/definitions#status) representing the current severity state of the incident.
+This will be "none" when using Bosun's testing UI.

 #### .WorstStatus
 `.WorstStatus` is a [status object](/definitions#status) representing the highest severity reached in the lifetime of the incident.
+This will be "none" when using Bosun's testing UI.

 #### .LastAbnormalStatus
+`.LastAbnormalStatus` is a [status object](/definitions#status) representing the the most recent non-normal severity for the incident.
+This will be "none" when using Bosun's testing UI.

 #### .LastAbnormalTime
+`.LastAbnormalTime` is an int64 representing the time of `.LastAbnormalStatus`.
+This is not a time.Time object, but rather a unix epoch.

 #### .Alert.Text